necolas/react-native-web/docs/components/Text.md

 Defines the text available to assistive technologies upon interaction with the element.
 (This is implemented using `aria-label`.)

+(web) **accessibilityRole**: oneOf(roles)

+Allows assistive technologies to present and support interaction with the view in a manner that is consistent with user expectations for similar views of that type.
+For example, marking a touchable view with an `accessibilityRole` of `button`.
+(This is implemented using [ARIA roles](http://www.w3.org/TR/wai-aria/roles#role_definitions)).

+Note: Avoid changing `accessibilityRole` values over time or after user actions.
+Generally, accessibility APIs do not provide a means of notifying assistive technologies of a `role` value change.

 (web) **accessible**: bool = true

 When `false`, the text is hidden from assistive technologies.
 (This is